tetris245/ULTRAbc/README.md

 Changes for future version

+* New command: cname (custom name) to create a custom name, that can accept numbers and more letters than the official name ((maximum 20 characters, spaces included)
+  - It will work only between UBC users and replace the official name in the profile
+  - To go back to a profile without custom name, use "None" as title (无 in Chinese version)
+* New command: resetnickname to erase your nickname
 * Added buttons in Club Card Builder to randomly change background and go back to default background
 * Added button in page 2 of Online Settings to go back to "Cozy Chalet" as default background when creating a new room
-* New command: resetnickname to erase your nickname
 * Refactored the InformationSheetRun function to use smaller functions that can more easily be modified
 * Extended the display of custom titles (created with the ctitle command) to info screen that does not use the Days Only parameter
 * Removed the bg4 command (all its options are now available as buttons or hotkeys in the appropriate screens)